The Book Wars

 The cook books belch, "Our recipes,

-they make the whole world drool."
+can make the planet drool."

-as Caesar whispers to Jane Eyre,
+But Caesar whispers to Jane Eyre,

 “Who is this Ramsay fool?”